The Hydra String Method: A Novel Means to Explore Potential Energy Surfaces and its Application to Granular Materials: Discussion

 \section{Discussion}

-Choosing the various parameters in the Hydra String Method requires a fair bit of effort and necessitates a choice: short range accuracy or long range exploration.
-Is it more important to painstakingly map out every minimum and saddle point in your network?
+Choosing the various parameters in the Hydra String Method allows it to be adapted to different goals such as short range accuracy or long range exploration.
+Thus one can choose if it is more important to painstakingly map out every minimum and saddle point in your network?
 Or is it more important to find many minima and saddle points far from the initial point from which the Hydra String Method begins?
 These conflicting goals appear several times in the Hydra String Method.
 Does one choose a short extension distance to ensure no nearby saddles are missed?
 Or does one pick a large value to quickly find further away saddles?
 Does one extend a large number of strings to find as many connected saddles as possible?
 Or a few to find the most common saddle points and move further into the PES?
 And so on.

 In our case, we are analyzing the PES of a collection of soft spheres to map out various transition pathways the system can undergo.
-That is, starting in a stable configuration, what are the nearby stable configurations and what unstable configuration, saddle point, do they pass through as the system moves between these stable configurations.
+That is, starting in a stable configuration, what are the nearby stable configurations and what unstable configuration, saddle point, do they pass through as the system moves between these stable configurations?
 In this application, we favor exploring more of the PES instead of finding every possible minimum or saddle point.
-Many of those configurations may be difficult for the granular system to reach and are therefore unimportant to our future analyses.
+Many of those configurations may be unlikely for the granular system to reach and are therefore unimportant to our future analyses.

 However, for other systems the Hydra String Method might be applied to, it may be more important to locate every minimum or saddle.
 For example, when studying a chemical system, one might be interested in determining various by-products or possibly dangerous intermediate products of a chemical reaction.
 In that case, it might be more important to find every possible minimum or saddle point.